mattcarlotta/nvi/README.md

 ### Cross-compiling

-Zig cross-compiles every target from any host, no extra toolchains.
+Zig cross-compiles every target from any host without extra toolchains.
 Please note that the Windows binary defaults to `--format powershell` automatically; this is baked in at compile time.

 ```sh